-Fergal McGoldrick - Solicitor
+Fergal McGoldrick - Associate

 Fergal practises primarily in publishing, media and defamation and regularly acts for the largest regional and local news organisations defending defamation and privacy actions, challenging the imposition of reporting restrictions, resisting injunction proceedings and opposing PSNI PACE applications.
 Fergal also advises on IPSO Regulatory complaints and investigations, social media issues and advertising and marketing matters.
 Outside media litigation, Fergal works with the Public and Administrative Law Team on matters of judicial review for public bodies, and broader commercial litigation matters.